About the Show

 Jimmy Doherty, Kate Quilton and Matt Tebbut present the food and science series that travels the world to lift the lid on what's really in the food we eat

-Jimmy Doherty, Matt Tebbutt and Kate Quilton take another look at some of their favourite food discoveries from series three in this special episode.
+Jimmy Doherty, Matt Tebbutt and Kate Quilton take another look at some of their favourite food discoveries from Series 3 in this special episode.

 Series 3 Episode 5